zokam1411/milestone-project-3/README.md

 2. Read features:

 All users can navigate thru app and see ads in all categories.

-However Guest user is not able to see advertiser contact information.
+However Guest has no permission to see Users Profiles or contact information.
+This restriction was put in place to encourage Guest to registration.

 3. Update features:

 <details>
-<summary>Logged in User / Moderator:</summary>
+<summary>User / Moderator:</summary>

-Logged in user can edit ads he created.
+User can edit ads he created.
 Moderator can edit any ad.

-- To update ad user has to navigate to ad view page and click yellow edit button.
+- To update ad User / Mod has to navigate to ad view page and click yellow edit button.

 ![Ad view](static/readmeimages/edit-del-ad.jpg)

-- Edit ad page will show up with pre filled input fields.
+- Edit ad page will show up with fields that contain ad details.

 ![Edit ad](static/readmeimages/edit-ad.jpg)
 </details>